zvdy/go-websocket-chat/README.md

 ```
 go run main.go
 ```
 > You can also build the chat app server by using the Dockerfile in the root directory of the project.
 To do this, run the following command in your terminal: `docker build -t go-websocket-chat .` This will build the chat app server and tag it as `go-websocket-chat`.
 You can then run the chat app server by running the following command: `docker run -p 8080:8080 go-websocket-chat`.
+[Here](https://hub.docker.com/r/zvdy/go-websocket-chat/tags) is the latest docker tag.

 This will start the server on port 8080.
 You can access the chat app by going to `http://localhost:8080/chat` in your web browser.